Marcia Becu (PhD student)

 Show All - Journals - Peer-reviewed conference proceedings - Others

 - Age-related preference for geometric cues during real-world navigation: behavioral and neuroimaging correlates.
-In Presentation at the Interdisciplinary Navigation Symposium (iNav), Mont-Tremblant, Canada.
+In Interdisciplinary Navigation Symposium (iNav), Mont-Tremblant, Canada.
 (2018)

 - Age-related preference for geometric cues during real-world navigation.
-In Poster presented at Forum of Neuroscience (FENS), Berlin, Germany, pages 345.
+In Forum of Neuroscience (FENS), Berlin, Germany, pages 345.
 (2018)

 - Age-related preference for geometric cues during real-world navigation: behavioral and neuroimaging correlates.
-In Presentation at Spatial Cognition - Doctoral Symposium, Tübingen, Germany.
+In Spatial Cognition 2018, Tübingen, Germany.
 (2018)

 - Unsupervised detection of microsaccades in high-noise regime.
 Journal of Vision, 18(6):1-16.
 (2018)